 Phylogeny of the Invertebrates

 Contrary to my usual practice at WhoZoo, I have also included links from the list to discussions of less familiar phyla at other web sites; these are marked with an asterisk(*).
 Sources for information on these animals are included in the source list below the tree.
-Only animals that exhibited at the Fort Worth Zoo have been linked from the tree itself.
-Note: with the closing of the James R. Record Aquarium, some animals can no longer be seen at the Fort Worth Zoo.
+Only animals that can be seen at the James R. Record Aquarium have been linked from the tree itself.
+Note: with the closing of the Aquarium, these animals can no longer be seen at the Fort Worth Zoo.

 Additional notes: Deuterostomes are animals whose embryos develop a mouth as a secondary embryonic structure opposite to the blastopore, which opens into the primitive gut.
 Protostomes are animals that develop their mouths from or very near to the blastopore.
 Ecdysozoans are animals that molt their cuticles or exoskeletons as they grow.
 Lophotrochozoans are a group of animals that have either a trochophore (toplike) larva or a feeding organ (lophophore) composed of a ring of ciliated tentacles.